1. Responsible body and data protection officer

 - Persistent cookies (time-limited use)

-- Flash cookies (permanent use; cannot be excluded by third parties).
+- Flash cookies (permanent use; cannot be excluded by third-party providers).

-Transient cookies are automatically deleted when you close your browser.
-These include in particular the session cookies.
-These store a so-called session ID, with which various requests from your browser can be assigned to the joint session.
+Transient cookies are automatically deleted when you close the browser.
+These include session cookies in particular.
+These store a so-called session ID, with which various requests from your browser can be assigned to the shared session.
 This allows your computer to be recognized when you return to the website.
 The session cookies are deleted when you log out or close the browser.

-Persistent cookies are automatically deleted after a specified period, which can vary depending on the cookie.
+Persistent cookies are automatically deleted after a specified period, which may vary depending on the cookie.
 You can delete the cookies in the security settings of your browser at any time.
-You can configure your browser settings according to your wishes and e.g. B. refuse to accept third-party cookies or all cookies.
+You can configure your browser settings according to your wishes and, for example, refuse to accept third-party cookies or all cookies.
 However, we would like to point out that you may then not be able to use all the functions of this website.

 The Flash cookies used are not recorded by your browser, but by your Flash plug-in.
-These store the necessary data regardless of the browser you use and do not have an automatic expiry date.
-If you do not wish the Flash cookies to be processed, you must install an appropriate add-on, e.g. B. "Better Privacy” for Mozilla Firefox or Adobe Flash Killer cookie for Google Chrome.
+These store the necessary data independently of the browser you are using and have no automatic expiration date.
+If you do not want Flash cookies to be processed, you must install an appropriate add-on, e.g. “Better Privacy” for Mozilla Firefox or Adobe Flash Killer Cookie for Google Chrome.

-This stored information is stored separately from any further data given to us.
-In particular, the data from the cookies are not linked to your other data.
+This stored information is stored separately from any other data you may have provided to us.
+In particular, the cookie data is not linked to your other data.

 b) Use of Google products: